-Reverend Angela H. Rowley, Assisting Priest
+Reverend Angela H. Rowley, Priest Associate

 The QEII, The English Patient, Mitten Hill Nursery School, the Ford Motor Company.
 These are but a few of the subjects that develop into fascinating detours you take when walking through Angela's life history with her.